 - Place a pair of kettlebells on the floor and stand upright in the shoulder-width stance with your feet between the weights.

-- To lift the weights off the floor, extend your knees and push your hips are forward until you return to the standing position.
+- To lift the weights off the floor, extend your knees and push your hips forward until you return to the start.

-- Return the weight back on the floor to complete your first rep.
+- Return the weight back to the floor to complete your first rep.

 - Perform three to four sets of 4 to 8 reps each.